ZianZengUH/Quiz-App/README.md

 ### Our Solution:
-Quiz App is a cross-platform app that uses singleton WebSocket + GPS verification via LAN for connection and real-time data transfer which help to track attendance and dissuade cheating while students take quizzes for ICS and other departments at the University of Hawaii at Manoa
+Quiz App is a cross-platform app that consists a desktop version for the instructor and a mobile version for the students.
+It uses singleton WebSocket + GPS verification via LAN for connection and real-time data transfer which help to track attendance and dissuade cheating while students take quizzes for ICS and other departments at the University of Hawaii at Manoa

 **_Design and Developed by Zian Zeng, Feiyi Chen, Galen Chang_**